 Chart of Accounts Explained

-Every business should have three principal financial statements: a balance sheet, an income statement — the formal name for what many people call “the P&L”, or profit and loss statement — and a cash flow statement.
+Every business should have three principal financial statements: a balance sheet, an income statement—the formal name for what many call “the P&L,” or profit and loss statement—and a cash flow statement.
 Only the balance sheet and income statement accounts are reflected on the chart of accounts.

-Note that in this case, “accounts” are the finance equivalents of folders in computer storage, used for tracking purposes — not literal bank accounts.
+Note that in this case, “accounts” are the finance equivalents of folders in computer storage, used for tracking purposes rather than literal bank accounts.

 Because balance sheets and income statements are based on accounts that are all listed on it, the chart of accounts is a catalog that reflects the entirety of a business’s finances.
-It separates revenue, expenses, assets, liabilities and equity into different accounts.
-This separate tracking gives managers a better understanding of where money is coming into and going out of the business on a day-to-day basis.
+It separates revenue, expenses, assets, liabilities, and equity into different accounts.
+This separate tracking gives managers a better understanding of both incoming and outgoing cash flow on a day-to-day basis.

 How Charts of Accounts (COA) Work

-There are two high-level categories on a chart of accounts: balance sheet accounts, which record the company’s assets, debts and net worth, and income statement accounts, which record income from all sources as well as expenditures.
+Two high-level categories exist on a chart of accounts: balance sheet accounts, which record the company’s assets, debts, and net worth, and income statement accounts, which record income from all sources as well as expenditures.
 Balance sheet accounts feed into the company’s balance sheet, and income accounts feed into the company’s income statement.

 Balance sheet accounts are subdivided into three groups: asset accounts, which record all valuable resources the company owns; liability accounts, which record all the company’s debts; and equity accounts, which represent the value left in the business after liabilities have been subtracted from assets.